hemant3434/PlanitTripAdvisory/doc/sprint2/PB.md

 `Story 17`
   - As Joseph (a traveller), I want to be able to rate the events that I attend in the app, so that other travellers know what events they should visit
   - Point Estimate: 3

+  `Story 19`
+  - As Bob (a businessman), I would like my itinerary to be saved to my private user account so that only I can view my itinerary, whenever I want, by using my account information
+  - Point Estimate: 5

 ## Out of Scope ##
 `Story 16`